danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code header="app/banner/banner-external.component.ts (metadata)" path="adev/src/content/examples/testing/src/app/banner/banner-external.component.ts" visibleRegion="metadata"/>

-This syntax tells the Angular compiler to read the external files during component compilation.
+This syntax tells the Engular compiler to read the external files during component compilation.

 That's not a problem when you run the CLI `ng test` command because it *compiles the application before running the tests*.